Ninoralf/Ninoralf/README.md

 - 👋 Hi, I’m @Ninoralf
 - 👀 I’m interested in Coding and DIYs
 - 🌱 I’m currently learning different programming languages
-- 📫 msg me on messenger if you need anything
+- 📫 msg me on:
+- @Fb/Messenger: Ninoralf Dela Cruz
+- @gmail: ninoralfdcruz@gmail.com

 <!---
 Ninoralf/Ninoralf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.